-More importantly, the long-term effects of such medicine have not been studied and their safety over long period of use cannot be ascertained.
+More importantly, the long-term effects of such medicine have not been studied and their safety over long period of use is not clear.

 For these reasons, many dog parents opt for natural flea treatment.
-They are milder and safer for our dogs, and since they do not contain chemicals, they are safer for our environment as well.
+They are milder and safer for our dogs.
+Also, since they do not contain chemicals, they are safer for our environment as well.